 I was assigned to “B” Battery of the 1st TAB (Target Aquisition Battalion) of the 26th Artillery, V Corps, as a radar operator.
 Our radar was the AN/MPQ-10 artillery tracking unit.
 It took a team effort to maintain and operate the beast.
 Maintaining proficiency proved to be very difficult.
 In the 13 months I spent in Germany I think I only sat behind the scope for a total of 45 minutes.
 It wasn’t that we didn’t want to operate the machine; the problem was finding in-flight artillery projectiles to track.

 Beyond radar duties, life at the base probably wasn’t much different than any other over-seas cold-war base; guard duty, KP, vehicle maintenance, classroom refresher training, alerts, etc. Free time could be spent downtown or at the enlisted men’s club where there was always cheap beer and some form of entertainment such as a live band.
 Other than the surprise practice alerts, there were really only two significant outings a year; one to Grafenwoehr for 2 weeks of intensive war-games and also a week or two at Fulda for more training in the field.
-The only real alert occurred in the winter of ’68/69 when the Russians decided to invade Czechoslovakia.
+The only real alert occurred in the summer of 1968 when the Russians decided to invade Czechoslovakia.
 We went out and hid in the woods near the Czech border.
 Somehow, I don’t think our radar would’ve been of much use in the woods had the Russian’s decided to come our way.
 Fortunately, they didn’t.